Cloud-SPAN/nerc-metagenomics-theme/_includes/cs-common-content/setup.md

 ## Installing Git Bash in your Windows computer

 The steps below correspond to the installation of Git for Windows version 2.33.1 from scratch.
 The installation of a more recent version, or updating a previously installed version, may show different wording in the screen messages mentioned below or may vary slightly in the number of steps to follow.
-Just choose as many of the options below as possible.
+Choose as many of the options below as possible.

 - Click on this link: [Git for Windows download page](https://gitforwindows.org/)
 - Once in that page,